Cheimonophile/Grade_Calculator/README.md

 # Grade_Calculator
-A tool to calculate you grade in a class.
+A tool to calculate your grade in a class.